 At least 36 hours of management course work beyond prerequisite courses is required, including 12 hours of basic business core courses and 21 hours of graduate courses in Supply Chain Management and other areas.
 The M.S. in Supply Chain Management is designed for students with or without previous educational background in this area.

-Calculus and competence in personal computing are required as graduate program prerequisites.
-If a student has not taken equivalent courses already, he/she will need to complete MATH 5304 with a grade of "B" to meet the calculus requirement and BA 3351 for personal computing.
-For specific course prerequisite information, please see the applicable catalog at http://www.utdallas.edu/student/catalog .
+Calculus is required as graduate program prerequisites.
+If a student has not taken an equivalent course already, he/she will need to complete MATH 5304 with a grade of "B" to meet the calculus requirement.
+For specific course prerequisite information, please visit the UT Dallas Graduate Catalog for further details at www.utdallas.edu/student/catalog/.

 OPRE 6301 Quantitative Introduction to Risk and Uncertainty in Business